-A record-breaking Lego bridge and a six foot lion were among the attractions during two days of bridge building activities.
+A record-breaking bridge made of interlocking bricks and a six foot lion were among the attractions during two days of bridge building activities.

 Year 5 and 6 pupils from St Paul’s Primary School in Camden, London, experienced this and more when they tried their hand at bridge building during a two-day event organised by the Rochester Bridge Trust.

 Taking place at the Institution of Civil Engineers’ head office, One Great George Street, activities were aimed at teaching the children the impact of civil engineering on our everyday lives.
 This included a rotation of six bridge building activities focusing on bridge types, materials and health and safety.